alshedivat/al-folio/_posts/2022-02-05-CCA_dual_PCA.md

     MORE TO DO.
 It seems contain more biological variation if we add the single values.
 </div>

-It's obvious that with the singular value, different cell types are more seperated from each other in UMAP visualization, meaning that more biological variation is preserved in the embedding.
+It's obvious that with the singular value, different cell types are more separated from each other in Umap visualization, meaning that more biological variation is preserved in the embedding.

 ### Difference between "Seurat CCA" and Real CCA

 The "Seurat CCA" is taking the project vector from the traditional CCA directly as cell embeddings (with some assumptions).
 But in fact, **the traditional CCA projects genes into a common space rather than cells.**

 ## Connection with the Mutual Nearest Neighbor (MNN) method.